le-doux/bitsy/docs/docs/tools/exitsandendings/index.md

 ## Description

 The exits & endings tool enables you to create transitions between or within rooms.
 When the player walks into an exit during the game they will be teleported to a location that you specify in the editor.

-There are a number of visual effects you can apply, such as screen-swipes or fades, as well as dialog that triggers on an exit, or a condition such as a locked door.
+There are a number of visual effects you can apply, such as screen-wipes or fades, as well as dialog that triggers on an exit, or a condition such as a locked door.

-Exits & Endings are created in this tool, and are visualised in the [room tool](../room) if the exits & endings visibility is enabled in [room settings](../room/roomSettings).
+Exits & endings are created in this tool, and are visualised in the [room tool](../room) if the exits & endings visibility is enabled in [room settings](../room/roomSettings).

-Exits & Endings are separated into three types:
+Exits & endings are separated into three types:

 ### Exit

 A connection between two locations that can be accessed from either direction.
 For example, this may link together two separate rooms, or teleport the player to another location within the same room.

 ### One-way exit